40 Years of Experience

 ERISA Litigation and 419 Benefit Plans

 ERISA (Employee Retirement Income Security Act of 1974) protects these plans, and the IRS holds 419 benefit plans under high scrutiny.
 Many specific rules must be followed, including funding from only term life insurance.
 Also, all employees must be covered, and actuaries must precisely calculate tax deductions.
 Under no circumstances can the employee benefits revert back to the employer.
-These plans must be written with great detail, and any issues should be referred to an ERISA attorney.

 Pension Division